copious-world/categorical-handlers/README.md

 The first two classes provide high level operation handling which may be useful for applications that handle the management of meta data files (records) for user/service relationships and for user/sevice management of user owned assets.

-Innstances of *UserCategory* and *PersistenceCategory* read the **\_tx\_op** field of incoming messages in order to call the appropriate methods implemented by these classes.
+Innstances of ***UserCategory*** and ***PersistenceCategory*** read the **\_tx\_op** field of incoming messages in order to call the appropriate methods implemented by these classes.

-The third class, *PersistenceCachingCategory*, provides a high level set of operations for starting up the cache (perhaps a RAM Disk) containing the JSON object files.
-It may be configured to read rom the cache and store on a backup disk attached to the machine on which the endpoints run.
+The third class, ***PersistenceCachingCategory***, provides a high level set of operations for starting up the cache (perhaps a RAM Disk) containing the JSON object files.
+It may be configured to read from the cache and store on a backup disk attached to the machine on which the endpoints run.

-Finally, a fourth class is provided, *PersistenceCachingIPCCategory*, which allows a client application to spawn a child persistence endpoint and be guaranteed IPC communication with the child process.
+The fourth class is provided, ***PersistenceCachingIPCCategory***, which allows a client application to spawn a child persistence endpoint and be guaranteed IPC communication with the child process.

 Both *PersistenceCachingCategory* and *PersistenceCachingIPCCategory* provide the same functionality as *PersistenceCategory* but extend other internal classes derived from the caching class of the npm module, [extra-file-class](https://www.npmjs.com/package/extra-file-class)

+The fifth class, ***OperationsCategory***, is fairly minimalist, but provides a framework for requesting data operations.

 ### Operations

-The field, **\_tx\_op**, is managed by the classes in **message-relay-services**.
+The field, **\_tx\_op**, is managed by the classes in [**message-relay-services**](https://www.npmjs.com/package/message-relay-services).

 These classes expects that the application will provide another field identifying the user associated with the JSON meta data object.